VeraVisions/nuclide/Documentation/Materials/MatOverview.md

         endif
     }
 ```

 Here everything inside the **if $programs** block will only ever load if it's capable of handling the GLSL.
-So if you have a card only performing well under the GL 1.X pipeline, the **else** path will take priority.
+So if the player has a card that does not support programmable shaders, the **else** path will take over.
-This means less graphical fidelity, but generally better performance on those old chipsets.

-All of Quake III's shading language is supported in the else block.